COVID-19: Gilgit and PoK leaders seek immediate end to China's OBOR

 Both Italy and Iran are major stakeholders in this project.

-The human-to-human spread of the virus, known as the novel coronavirus, began in Wuhan, China in December 2019 and has spread to 186 countries and has killed over 13,000 persons worldwide as per latest data on the World Health Organisation.
+The human-to-human spread of the virus, known as the novel coronavirus, began in Wuhan, China in December 2019.
+Since then, it has spread to 186 countries and killed over 13,000 persons worldwide, as per latest data on the World Health Organisation website.
 (ANI)

 COVID-19: Gilgit and PoK leaders seek immediate end to China's OBOR